ttag-org/ttag/gitbook/contexts.md

 # Message contexts

 c-3po supports gettext's standard feature - contexts.
-This means that the same word can have multiple translations, depending on the usage context.
+The same word can have multiple translations, depending on the usage context.

-You can use `c` wotj any of c-3po functions: `t`, `jt`, `ngettext`, `gettext`.
+You can use `c` with any of c-3po functions: `t`, `jt`, `ngettext`, `gettext`.

 > If provided context is not found in your translations then default will be used.